 Attend a PreCana class.

 PreCana class gives couples the opportunity to learn about the sacrament of marriage and prepare their hearts leading up to their wedding day.
 Please click here to register.
+And click here to view the Planning a Catholic Wedding pamphlet.

 In addition to taking a PreCana class, couples may be interested in a more customizable marriage preparation through these supplemental videos for engaged couples.
 These videos cover specialized topics including cohabitation, children of divorce, forming a stepfamily, and second, military, interchurch and African American marriages.
 In addition, there are downloadable resources and worksheets available.